Watford Power Station: Development

 The Borough of Watford was authorised to construct an electricity system in 1897 by the Watford Electric Lighting Order 1897 confirmed by the Electric Lighting Orders Confirmation (No. 3) Act 1897 (60 & 61 Vict. c. lxiii).
 The power station was built near the Watford and Rickmansworth Railway and a rail siding spurred into the site allowing coal to be brought in from the north Midlands.
 It appears the original coal-fired power station was a large gothic building with six chimneys; this was utilised until 1968, when the operation became uneconomic.

 The station opened in June 1899 with a capacity of 350-kW.
+It consisted of two Babcock & Wilcox water tube boilers supplying steam to two 150 kW and one 30 kW Brush Mordey steam alternators.
 It was a single phase fifty-cycle system generating at 2200 volts and supplying sub-stations in various parts of the town, in which the pressure was reduced to 200 volts for distribution.

 New generating equipment was added as the demand for electricity increased.
 The generating capacity, maximum load, and electricity generated and sold was as follows: